rafikk/halfshell/README.md

 ### Sources

 Sources are repositories from which an “original” image can be loaded.
 They return an image given a path.
-Currently, sources for downloading images from S3 and a local filesystem are included.
+Currently, sources for downloading images from S3, a local filesystem and http are included.

 ### Processors